-$x{n+1} = x_n + x{n-1}$
+$$x{n+1} = x_n + x{n-1}$$

-When given such a recurrence the first two elements have to be specified for us to be able to evaluate other elements.
-Let us check that this is a correct description:
+When given such a recurrence the first two elements have to be specified.
+Only then can we start evaluating other elements.
+Let us check that the above recurrence describes the given sequence:

-Question: What are x_1 and x_2 ?
-Answer: Question: Does x_3 satisfy the given recurrence relation and why?
+Question: What are x1 and x2?
 Answer:

-Question: Does x_4 satisfy the given recurrence relation and why?
+Question: Does x3 satisfy the given recurrence relation and why?
 Answer:

+Question: Does x4 satisfy the given recurrence relation and why?
+Answer:

-Question: Does x5 satisfy the given recurrence relation and why?
+Question: Does x_5 satisfy the given recurrence relation and why?
 Answer: